theshufflebee/therockcast/README.md

 ## Usage

-In order our code, one only needs to set their FRED API key in their R system environment, as " FRED_API_KEY = your_key_here ".
+In order our code, one only needs to set their FRED API key in their R system environment, as "FRED_API_KEY = your_key_here".
 Then, running the "main.R" script should reproduce all our analysis and figures.

 Note that all data is pulled from API's apart from the Wu-Xia shadow rate data.